 Before attending the Paediatric Day Unit

-If the child in your care has sickness, diarrhea, a wheeze or a cold, a significant flare-up of hay fever or eczema, the challenge will be unable to go ahead.
+If the child in your care has sickness, diarrhoea, a wheeze or a cold, a significant flare up of hay fever or eczema, the challenge will be unable to go ahead.
 Please contact the Paediatric Day Unit to cancel the appointment.
-The contact details are at the end of this leaflet.
+The contact details are at the end of this page.